Mal Michael: Post AFL

 At the end of 2009, Michael coached a combined Under 23 Pacific Islands team to victory against an Under 23 North Queensland representative side.

-In 2010 Michael was appointed caretaker coach of the Papua New Guinea National Senior Team, before representing the team as a player in the pre-season campaign against AFL Cairns clubs.
+In 2010, Michael was appointed caretaker coach of the Papua New Guinea National Senior Team, before representing the team as a player in the pre-season campaign against AFL Cairns clubs.
 He played for Heywood in the Western Border Football League that year.

-Mal signed to play with his fathers former VAFA club Ormond for the 2015 season, helping to take the club to the grand final.
+In 2015, Michael played for Ormond in the VAFA, helping to take the club to the grand final.

-Aberfeldie Football Club: EDFL Career

-In 2011, Mal Michael joined Essendon District Football League side Aberfeldie Football Club.
-On 3 October 2012 Mal Michael was officially re-appointed as coach of Aberfeldie for Season 2013, albeit to concentrate solely on coaching and not play.

 Papua New Guinean celebrity

 Michael was the first Papua New Guinean to play senior AFL football, acting as an ambassador for the game when he visits his homeland.
 He is possibly the only AFL player who is better known in a country other than Australia.
 He has appeared on a series of biscuit commercials in PNG as "the secret of Mal's success".
 In 2004, he hosted a popular football segment on a weekly PNG television show.

 In early 2006, he established the Mal Michael Foundation, aimed at raising money to help give young Papua New Guineans the opportunity to play Aussie rules.

 In 2007 Michael made a strategic deal with mining company Hannans Reward (ASX:HNR) aimed at appealing the company to the Papua New Guinea market.

 Michael's consultancy company M&M Synergy Ltd, deals in the natural resource sector in Papua New Guinea.
 They represent land owner incorporated companies to help them develop their assets.
 M&M Synergy Ltd specialise in joint venture projects and capital raising for timber, mining and petroleum projects.